Erb's Palsy Compensation

 A

-This injury often occurs as a result of a doctor or midwife panicking when the baby's shoulders get stuck, and then using excessive force to try and pull the baby out.
-It is understandable why this happens, as once the shoulders become stuck, the baby cannot breathe because the chest and umbilical cord are compressed in the birth canal.
+This injury can occur as a result of a doctor or midwife not correctly managing the condition when the baby's shoulders get stuck, and then using an incorrect procedure or, in rare occasions, excessive force to try and deliver the baby.

 Most hospitals now have a policy for dealing with shoulder dystocia, setting out clearly how it should be handled.
-This involves summoning senior staff, performing a large episiotomy and attempting to rotate the shoulders internally.
+This involves summoning senior staff, performing a large episiotomy and attempting to rotate the shoulders internally, as well as managing the delivery and manoeuvring the mother into a position to assist with the delivery.

-Treatment consists of physiotherapy, commencing soon after birth, and also, in many cases, surgery to try and correct the nerve damage.
-However, results can be variable.
+Treatment of Erb’s Palsy consists of physiotherapy, commencing soon after birth, and also, in some cases, surgery to try and correct the nerve damage.
+Sometimes even with treatment, there can be a longer-term impact of this condition.

 Q